JetBrains/teamcity-documentation/topics/multinode-setup.md

 ### Configuring HA Setup

-This sections relies on the following assumptions:
+This section relies on the following assumptions:
 * All the [prerequisites](#Prerequisites) are met.
 * [TeamCity is installed](installing-and-configuring-the-teamcity-server.md) on both nodes.
 (See how to [install a regular secondary node](#Installing+Secondary+Node).)
 * [TeamCity Data Directory](teamcity-data-directory.md) and database are already initialized.